A window for water-hydrogen demixing on warm metal-rich sub-Neptunes

 Overall, using upper-atmosphere metallicities to represent the bulk envelope would result in an \textit{underestimate} of the envelope mass fraction, and therefore overestimated sub-Neptune core masses, over the range of conditions susceptible to demixing.
 In such a scenario, the upper atmosphere metallicity can no longer be used as a reasonable metric to break the mass-radius degeneracy between low-metallicity envelopes with lower mass fractions, and higher-metallicity envelopes with larger mass fractions (Fig. \ref{fig:mass_radius}).
 Instead, interior-atmosphere modeling frameworks should be employed to model self-consistently the distribution of metals across the envelope and the corresponding temperature structure that result in structures fully stable against demixing.
 We expect a degeneracy in the measured atmosphere metallicities from transmission spectroscopy between intrinsically metal-poor envelopes (stable against demixing) and metal-enriched envelopes (unstable against demixing) which would have metal-depleted upper-atmospheres.
-This degeneracy may be less severe for the known sub-Neptunes with high upper-atmosphere metal enrichments, as those could only be achieved for intrinsically metal-rich envelopes.

-While we only explored demixing over a limited range of insolations (irradiation temperatures from 336 to 381K, representative of expected conditions on TOI-270 d), we observe a gradual ``closing'' of the demixing window for increasing insolations (Figs. \ref{fig:demixing_window_fwd} and \ref{fig:stable_comp}).
-Extrapolating this behavior, we infer that to have stable fully-mixed conditions at the $Z_\mathrm{env}=0.8$ ($\sim 300\times$ solar metallicity) enrichment where the propensity for demixing is maximized, irradiation temperatures of 400\,K to 460\,K (440\,K to 500\,K) are required for envelope mass fractions of $\leq10$\% ($\leq50$\%).
+We explore the limits of demixing conditions along the planetary insolation axis by calculating models for $T_\mathrm{eq}=400$\,K and 450\,K for a subset of planet masses (see Figure \ref{fig:dmx_vs_Teq}).
+We observe a gradual ``closing'' of the demixing window for increasing insolations across the planetary mass range covered by our simulations, which indicates that demixing can affect sub-Neptune interiors up to $T_\mathrm{eq}\sim 450$\,K.